fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/AzureActiveDirectory.md

 ---
 # Azure Active Directory V2 PowerShell module
 ## Description
-The Azure Active Directory version 2 PowerShell module can be downloaded from the PowerShell Gallery at the AzureAD page.
+The Azure Active Directory version 2 PowerShell module can be downloaded and installed from the PowerShell Gallery, www.powershellgallery.com.
+The gallery uses the PowerShellGet module.

+The PowerShellGet module requires PowerShell 3.0 or newer.

+Therefore, PowerShellGet requires one of the following operating systems:

+Windows 10
+Windows 8.1 Pro
+Windows 8.1 Enterprise
+Windows 7 SP1
+Windows Server 2016 TP5
+Windows Server 2012 R2
+Windows Server 2008 R2 SP1

+PowerShellGet also requires .NET Framework 4.5 or above.
+You can install .NET Framework 4.5 or above from [here](https://www.microsoft.com/en-us/download/details.aspx?id=30653).

+For more information, please refer to [this link](https://msdn.microsoft.com/powershell/gallery/readme)

 For more detailed info on installation of the AzureAD cmdlets please see: [Azure Active Directory PowerShell version 2](https://github.com/Azure/azure-docs-powershell-azuread/blob/master/Azure%20AD%20Cmdlets/AzureAD/index.md).

 These are the cmdlets in the Azure Active Directory v2 PowerShell module.